Faculty & Staff

 "Mrs. Peterson has gone above and beyond to make all of her students feel as if they were in the classroom through this distance learning experience.
 She always answers their questions, greets them with a smile and makes the days lessons simplified for students to understand and independently feel successful.
 She has also gone to all the birthday parades which means so much to all the kids even though she is driving all the way from her home.
 We sure do appreciate her AWESOMENESS and we are so lucky to have her at St. Joe's!!!"

-Sandy Witkowski, 5-8th Grade Math Teacher
+Sandy Witkowski, Middle School Math Teacher

 Education